ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.022**

-    All Users **MUST** ensure that protectively marked information contained within or attached to an e-mail is handled in accordance with the [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
+    All Users **SHALL** ensure that protectively marked information contained within or attached to an e-mail is handled in accordance with the [Information Classification and Handling Policy](information-classification-and-handling-policy.md).

 E-mail is a major source of malware and routes into the MoJ for criminal organisations to defraud staff or exfiltrate information.
 All Users need to exercise care when handling emails, and should [report any suspicious activity as an IT security incident](reporting-an-incident.md).

 -   **POL.ITAUP.023**

-    All Users **MUST** ensure that they do not:
+    All Users **SHALL** ensure that they do not:

     -   Open any attachments to an E-mail where the source is untrusted, unknown or unsolicited.
     -   Click on any links within an E-mail where the source is untrusted, unknown or unsolicited.
 -   **POL.ITAUP.024**

-    Where a User suspects that an E-mail received is from an untrusted, unknown or unsolicited source, they **MUST** [report it as an IT security incident](reporting-an-incident.md).
+    Where a User suspects that an E-mail received is from an untrusted, unknown or unsolicited source, they **SHALL** [report it as an IT security incident](reporting-an-incident.md).

 ## Connectivity and remote access